aramis-lab/clinicadl/README.md

 # How to use?

 ## Create a conda environment with the corresponding dependencies:
+Keep the following order of the installation instructions.
+It guaranties the right management of libraries depending on common pakages:

 ```
 conda create --name clinicadl_env python=3.6 jupyter